-- Physical Exam - Mumps, Rubella, Rubeola, Varicella IgG, and HepB titers - Two-step Tuberculin Skin Testing (TST) or QuantiFERON Blood Test - Yearly flu vaccination Mandatory: Fall: by October 10th, Spring: two weeks prior to the start of the semester. - Covid 19 vaccination Pfizer, Moderna or Johnson and Johnson - Health Insurance Verification (Students are responsible for maintaining continuous health insurance while in the Surgical Technology Program.) - Complete any new clinical agency health requirements as directed. - Upload documentation into Complio.
+- Physical Exam - Mumps, Rubella, Rubeola, Varicella IgG, and HepB titers - QuantiFERON Blood Test - Yearly flu vaccination Mandatory: Fall: by October 10th, Spring: two weeks prior to the start of the semester. - Covid 19 vaccination Pfizer, Moderna or Johnson and Johnson.
+No longer required but recommended. - Health Insurance Verification (Students are responsible for maintaining continuous health insurance while in the Surgical Technology Program.) - Complete any new clinical agency health requirements as directed. - Upload documentation into Complio.